12-Week Marathon Training Plan: Empowering Women to Go the Distance

 Training Focus:

-Steady Runs:Ā Shift to steady runs for 3 days a week, gradually increasing the duration to 30-40 minutes.
-Aim to run at a conversational pace.
+Steady Runs: Transition to steady runs for 3 days a week, gradually increasing to 30-40 minutes at a conversational pace.

-Strength Training:Ā Continue with 2 days of strength training, incorporating exercises like deadlifts, bridges, and core work.
+Strength Training: Keep up with 2 days of strength training, adding exercises like deadlifts and bridges.

 Lifestyle Tips: